Incomus/S-Type-Plot/README.md

   It also displays and draws data for processed data of the curves themselves.

 ### Magnitude data
-- Takes excel data files, wich a specific name where underscore is a separator:
+- Takes excel data files, with a specific name where underscore is a separator:

   *gleb 14-08-25_Phase Shifter_MP TTM 0523 MERCK 002_S12_LOGM_0V_2025-08-14_11-29-22.xlsx*